-provider EXCEPT in babies 61-90 days old who are being

-managed in the village as this may blunt the fever curve.
-If

-a child in the village is already scheduled to come to Bethel for further evaluation, acetaminophen may be given.
+Acetaminophen MAY be given after a fever has been documented and the infant evaluated by a health aide or provider EXCEPT in babies 61-90 days old who are being managed in the village as this may blunt the fever curve.
+If a child in the village is already scheduled to come to Bethel

-- 0-7 days: please consult a pediatrician, pharmacist, or Neofax. - -If well-appearing and low suspicion for meningitis: ampicillin 50 mg/kg IV Q8h AND gentamicin 5 mg/kg IV Q24h. - -If well-appearing and any suspicion for meningitis: ampicillin 75 mg/kg IV Q6h AND cefepime 50 mg/kg IV Q12h. - -If ill-appearing and/or positive CSF Gram stain: please consult - a pediatrician and/or a pharmacist.
+- 0-7 days: please consult a pediatrician, pharmacist, or Neofax. - -If well-appearing and low suspicion for meningitis: - ampicillin 50 mg/kg IV Q8h AND gentamicin 5 mg/kg IV Q24h. -If well-appearing and any suspicion for meningitis: - ampicillin 75 mg/kg IV Q6h AND cefepime 50 mg/kg IV Q12h. -If ill-appearing and/or positive CSF Gram stain: please consult a pediatrician and/or a pharmacist. - 29-90 days:

-• 29-90 days: